 Watering is the most common and detrimental issue in Silver Glory String of Hearts.

-Both signs of under and over watering show signs like yellowing, limping, drooping, wilting, and foliage discoloring.
+Under and over-watering signs are yellowing, limping, drooping, wilting, and foliage discoloring.

 - While watering, water the plant thoroughly until the water does not drain out of the drainage holes.